Alison Goodfellow – Project Co-ordinator

 Dannielle Kidd – Youth Worker

 I have a BSc in Food, Nutrition and Health.
 During a placement with Barnardos Growing Up Project I was introduced to The MAXwell Centre in 2014 and discovered that I loved gardening.
-I originally volunteered for the centre then I was offered my current position.
+I originally volunteered for the first Garden Club then I was offered my current position.

-I work Monday-Thursday, working with the 4 local primary schools during term time - planning, growing and maintaining their plots, after school I work with young people during our After School Club and on a one to one basis.
-During school holidays I organise and run our award winning Garden Club!
+I work Monday-Thursday, working with the 4 local primary schools during term time - planning, planting and maintaining their plots, After school I work with young people during our After School Clubs and in the school holidays our award winning Garden Club.